yylou/leetcode/0208-implement-trie-prefix-tree/README.md

     }

-    /** Returns if there is any word in the trie that starts with the given prefix. */ public boolean startsWith(String prefix) {
+    /*  Returns if there is any word in the trie that starts with the given prefix  */ public boolean startsWith(String prefix) {
         return startsWith( prefix, 0 );
     }